julian-klode/lingolang/docs/evaluation.md

 Unfortunately, the Go tools only provide line coverage, and not branch or path coverage.
 This is somewhat problematic: For example, if we have an `if` statement without an `else` part, we can test if the if has been taken, but we usually cannot check whether it's not been taken: The if statement would eventually fall out of its block and back into the parent block, and thus all lines are executed.

 ### Testing the permissions package
 The permissions package contains the parser and the rules for permissions described in the section _[Permissions for Go](#permissions-for-go)_.
+Coverage is 100%.

 #### The parser
 The first functional component to be introduced were the scanner and the parser, along with its test suite.
 Actually, only the parser has a test suite initially: It already tested most of the scanner, except some error formatting code and the function to render a token type as a string for an invalid token type value - but these were also fixed later, leading to 100% coverage for both of them.